GaloisInc/HARDENS/Toolchain.md

 For programming the flash memory of ECP5.

 ## Icarus Verilog

 - http://iverilog.icarus.com/

-Stricter verilog parser than Yosys, used by the *icicle* project for validation.
+Stricter Verilog parser than Yosys, used by the *icicle* project for validation.

 ## Other tools